 Red Beans and Rice is traditionally cooked on Mondays in the south, where southern cooks were able to use some of the leftover stew meat and/or bones from their Sunday night suppers.
 It was also popular on Fridays during Catholic lent, made without meat.

-It’s really transformed over the years, where now Red Beans and Rice is made with smoked andouille sausage and/or smoked ham, though other meats are certainly welcomed in this dish.
+It's really transformed over the years, where now Cajun style Red Beans and Rice is made with andouille smoked sausage and/or smoked ham, though other meats are certainly welcomed in this dish.

 It truly is a southern staple dish, so hearty and satisfying, a signature of New Orleans and Cajun cuisine.